septi0/mc-server-webadmin/README.md

 Configuration is done via environment variables.
 Any entry from the config file has it's equivalent as an environment variable, with the format `MCADMIN_<KEY>` for minecraft server related configuration and `MCADMIN_WEB_<KEY>` for web server related configuration.

-Most common configuration options:
+Common configuration options:

 - `MCADMIN_JAVA_MIN_MEMORY`: The minimum amount of memory to allocate to the Java process (default: `1G`)
 - `MCADMIN_JAVA_MAX_MEMORY`: The maximum amount of memory to allocate to the Java process (default: `1G`)
+- `MCADMIN_WEB_TRUSTED_PROXIES`: Comma-separated list of trusted proxy IPs
+- `MCADMIN_DISPLAY_IP`: The IP address to display for connecting to the Minecraft server

-When running the application from a container (or using proxies / port forwarding, etc.), the real IP and port are not directly accessible to the app and it won't display the correct connect information.
-To fix this, use `MCADMIN_DISPLAY_IP` (or `MCADMIN_DISPLAY_HOST` to resolve a hostname), and `MCADMIN_DISPLAY_PORT` configuration options.
+**Note!** When running the application as a container (or using proxies / port forwarding, etc.), the real IP and port are not directly accessible to the app and it won't display the correct connect information.
+To fix this, use `MCADMIN_DISPLAY_IP` (or `MCADMIN_DISPLAY_HOST`), and `MCADMIN_DISPLAY_PORT` configuration options.

 For details on available configuration options, please refer to the [config.sample.yml](config.sample.yml) file.